-Included in accounts payable and accrued liabilities at October 31, 2024 is \$21,594 (October 31, 2023 - \$nil) owing to related parties.
+Included in accounts payable and accrued liabilities at January 31, 2025 is \$39,907 (October 31, 2024 - \$21,594) owing to related parties.
 The balance owing is unsecured, non-interest bearing and due in 30 days.
 These transactions are in the normal course of operations and are measured at the exchange amount, which is the amount of consideration established and agreed to by the related parties, unless otherwise noted.